See how these local retired police dogs are rewarded

 “We are thrilled to assist these five dogs, but there are countless others that need help to stay with their partners…and we appreciate the public’s support in doing it,” Knott said.

-K9 Guardian Awards provide each family with $5,000 per year for medical visits, prescriptions, illnesses, physical therapy, and ultimately cremation services.
+K9 Guardian Awards provide each family with $1,500 per year for medical visits, prescriptions, illnesses, physical therapy and ultimately cremation services.

-That means if the dog lives for example another four years and needs that type of care, that’s up to $20,000 in aid.

 The Howling Heroes awards were recently presented to these K9s teams from Northeast Ohio and beyond: